-2.1.2 Performance measures
+2.2.2 Performance measures

 The Monitoring Council adopted a set of performance measures and benchmarks (Table 2) based on USEPA's 2003 report Elements of a State Water Monitoring and Assessment Program (USEPA 2003), but condensed USEPA's list of ten elements to six.
-A description of these six performance measures can be found in CWQMC (2008) and each workgroup will use these measures to evaluate existing water quality monitoring, assessment, and reporting efforts in order to develop specific actions and estimate funding needs necessary to coordinate and enhance those efforts.
+A description of these six performance measures can be found in CWQMC (2008).
+Each workgroup will use these measures to evaluate existing water quality monitoring, assessment, and reporting efforts in order to develop specific actions and estimate funding needs necessary to coordinate and enhance those efforts.
+In particular, workgroups must ensure that monitoring designs and assessment approaches target core management questions.
+The performance measures provided the structure for a preliminary evaluation of a wide range of monitoring and assessment efforts described in Appendix 3 of CWQMC (2008) and summarized in Table A3.2. of that Appendix.